ratnesh1253/Random-Color-Generator/README.md

 3. **Dynamic Styling:** Changing the background color of elements dynamically.
 4. **Element Creation:** Creating and inserting new HTML elements into the DOM.
 5. **Random Number Generation:** Using `Math.random()` to generate random RGB values.
-6. **Code Refactoring:** Writing cleaner and more maintainable code.
-7. **CSS Styling:** Enhancing the user interface with CSS for a better user experience.

 This project was a great hands-on experience to solidify my understanding of these key JavaScript concepts!